dpobel/damien.pobel.fr/src/post/let-s-play-with-ez-components-template-and-systeminformation.md

 For me the new template system goes to the right direction, it's more strict and by the way easier to use, operators seem more consistent and the new syntax brings some facilities that simplify developer's life.
-We now have to wait until the end of 2007 to use it in eZ Publish...
+We now have to wait until the end of 2007 to use it in eZ Publish…